ZihanWang314/RUC-recruitment/readme.md

-The program of 2021 RUC RECRUITMENT QUESTION-ANSWERING SYSTEM (2021 RUC-RecQA)
+# 2021 RUC RECRUITMENT QUESTION-ANSWERING SYSTEM

-Copyright © 2021-2022 RUC BDAI-lab, All Rights Reserved.
+<b>2021 RUC-RecQA.
+Program is halted, this respiratory is for backup only.</b>

 The file PRETRAINING shows the process of fine-tuning the model